Sequential Specification Tests to Choose a Model: A Change-Point Approach: Two Data Examples

 Having settled on model (\ref{eq:arp}), the analyst must choose $d$, the lag order.
-SSTs can be useful here \citep[e.g.][]{practitionersGuide}.
+Sequential specification tests can be useful here \citep[e.g.][]{practitionersGuide}.
 Consider the null hypothesis $H_d: \phi_i=0$ for all $i>d$; a researcher could test a sequence of such null hypotheses, for a set of plausible values of $d$, and choose the $d$ based on the results.
-Of course, there are other options for choosing $d$, including substantive theory or optimizing information criteria, like AIC or BIC (\citep{akaike1969fitting,schwarz1978estimating} though \citealt{potscher1991effects} points out that differences in AIC or BIC are essentially likelihood ratio test statistics).
-In the absence of substantive theory, SSTs can assist a modeler to choose the smallest model that is still approximately correct---as opposed to the model that maximizes predictive accuracy as measured by, say, mean squared error.
+Other options for choosing $d$ include optimizing information criteria \citep{akaike1969fitting,schwarz1978estimating}.
+For instance, choosing the model that minimizes \textsc{aic}, defined as $2(d+2) -2log(\hat{L}_d)$, where $\hat{L}_d$ is the maximized likelihood of the $AR(d)$ model, or \textsc{bic}, which is defined as $log(n)(d+2) -2log(\hat{L}_d)$.
 A large literature surrounds this important question \citep[See, e.g.][and the citations therein]{mcquarrie1998regression,liew2004lag}.
-This section is not meant as a complete treatment, or even an overview, of lag order selection, but as an illustration of SSTs in a well-known area.
+This section is not meant as a complete treatment, or even an overview, of lag order selection, but as an illustration of sequential specification tests in a well-known area.

 Figure \ref{fig:tspvalues1} gives the p-values from a sequence likelihood ratio tests, as described in \citet[][Ch.1]{urca}, which discussed a similar dataset.
-For each candidate lag order $d$, the likelihood ratio test compares twice the ratio of the log likelihoods of $AR(d+1)$ and $AR(d)$ models to a $\chi^2_1$ distribution.
+For each candidate lag order $d$, the likelihood ratio test compares twice the log of the ratio of the likelihoods of $AR(d+1)$ and $AR(d)$ models to a $\chi^2_1$ distribution.
 If the $AR(d+1)$ model fits much better than the $AR(d)$ model, a lag order of $d$ may not be sufficient.
 The p-values follow a stark pattern: for $d<5$, they are close to zero, while for $d\ge5$, they appear roughly uniformly distributed.

-Table \ref{tab:ts}, and vertical lines in Figure \ref{fig:tspvalues1}, show the lag order choices from $\dalphaU$, $\dalphaB$, $\dhatm$, and $\dhatmab$, which are based on the p-values, and the lag orders that minimize AIC and BIC, based directly on the models' likelihood and numbers of parameters.
-Here, smaller models are preferable to larger models, so $\dstar$ is the \emph{smallest} acceptable value for $d$.
-This is the opposite of the RDD case, which attempted to find the \emph{largest} dataset on which to fit the model.
+Table \ref{tab:ts}, and vertical lines in Figure \ref{fig:tspvalues1}, show the lag order choices from $\dalphaU$, $\dalphaB$, $\dhatm$, and $\dhatmab$, which are based on the p-values, and the lag orders that minimize \textsc{aic} and \textsc{bic}, based directly on the models' likelihood and numbers of parameters.
+Here, smaller models are preferable to larger models, so $\dstar$ is the smallest acceptable value for $d$.